DavidVujic/my-emacs-config/README.md

 ### json-mode
 Major mode for editing JSON files.
 Extends the builtin js-mode to add better syntax highlighting for JSON and some nice editing keybindings.

+### just-mode
+Basic highlighting and indentation for justfiles.

 ### live-py-mode
 Visualize your Python code while you type it in Emacs.
 Activate it with M-x `live-py-mode`.